GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/Everything_Media_Ecology/Everything_is_Mechanical_Bride_Folklore_1951.md

 OPERA_A 1969 Tina Turner will turn you into the Pluribus, make your independent isolated thinking join the society. https://www.youtube.com/watch?v=Gbzph7d5V80 Sex shop, mechanical bride machine in the room with her one night.
 Acid / LSD https://www.LazyWake.com (Minute 22 Episode One of Pluribus, McLuhan is big Joyce) 76,552 views April 9, 2020 (Pandemic COVID-2019 in bloom)

 &nbsp;

+&nbsp;

+"That passionate dream of unlimited monopolistic power still carries over into the new age of relativity physics.
+But the dream of relativity physics is not of centralism but of pluralism.
+It is not-centralist but distributist in the matter of power and control.
+And to see this new vision at work side by side with the old one is to permit the reformer a sure method of diagnosis and therapeutic suggestion.
+It permits the reformer to co-operate with the same forces that have produced the disease, in order to point the way to health" - Mechanical Bride, year 1951, Page 22

+&nbsp;